 The points also apply to foreigners

-- For instance, a fine which is sent as a penalty notice in foreign countries as well.
+- For instance, a fine which is sent as a penalty notice to foreign countries as well.
 If the recipient does not pay the fine, it will also result in enforcement proceedings – at least in the EU.

 - Furthermore, car drivers who committed certain violations like running a red light may be punished with a temporary driving ban which usually lasts for one to three months.